 Picking Up the Bag

 I sat there in the desert for a few minutes, not knowing what was next until a raven flew just above my head.
-I told the raven that’s too cliche, too Carlos Castaneda.
+I told the raven that’s too cliche: “Hello!
+Carlos Castaneda called and wants his meme back.”
 Nothing changed, but everything changed.
 I collected my things and walked back to the log cabin, back to what wasn’t “my life” anymore, but just “Life”.

 We’re all unique souls and even if the end lessons are the same, we all converge to Enlightenment from different paths.
 And that’s the beauty of human sentience, the way each of our complex brains reflects the vastness of the One.
-But we must all live among the islands for a time to safely gain the skill we need to make the big journey to the other shore.
-Then we must fully understand that reality isn’t a bunch of fragments to experience in isolation before we want to venture out to the Other Shore.
+But we must all live among the islands for a time to safely gain the skills we need to make the big journey to the other shore.
+With those skills built, when we fully recognize that reality isn’t a bunch of fragmented islands to experience each in isolation, we will want to venture out to the Other Shore.